 “Got them, and I’m leaving.”

-His hands on the wheels, he was speedily moving on the ring road; it was cloudy day so he wants to reach his destination before its starts raining.
-Constantly looking at his watch and playing with those breaks, gears and accelerator it almost took an hour to reach their.
-It was small house standing alone in that stretch, there was a small garden which clearly depicts that owner of the house wasn’t interested in gardening anymore.
+His hands on the wheels, he was speedily moving on the ring road; it was a cloudy day so he wants to reach his destination before its starts raining.
+Constantly looking at his watch and playing with those breaks, gears and accelerator it almost took an hour to reach there.
+It was a small house standing alone in that stretch, there was a small garden which clearly depicts that owner of the house wasn’t interested in gardening anymore.
 Dried flowers, fallen leaves and brown grasses were creating a depressing atmosphere; he parked his black Toyota in front of the main entrance.

 He walked out of his car dressed in perfectly white shirt matched with a deep black trouser; he looked at his watch and pressed the door bell.

 “Doctor Paras you again” she mocked him while opening the door.
-He noticed her eyes were heavy and her face looked so dull yet she was putting an effort to give him her million dollar welcoming smile.
+He noticed her eyes were heavy and her face looked so dull yet she was putting an effort to give him her million dollars welcoming smile.
 She was trying hard to look cheerful.
 “Why an old man like you never stops and just keeps appearing on my porch?”

 “Well, that makes me persistent.”